bitanath/mlx-stable-diffusion/README.md

 ### Gotchas
 A few gotchas that might not be immediately evident are listed below:
 1. `nn.GroupNorm(groups, dims, pytorch_compatible=True)` must be marked pytorch_compatible else they work on some totally weird implementation
 2. Channels last (this effed me up so many times) for all Convolution layers means weights and input tensors need to be permuted.
-This also results in a non 1 to 1 translation of pytorch code, which is annoying to say the least, but is still workable for anyone that's tried interoprating between TF/Keras and Pytorch
+This also results in a non 1 to 1 translation of pytorch code, which is annoying to say the least, but is still workable for anyone that's tried interoperating between TF/Keras and Pytorch
 3. Random Number generation does not follow the pytorch sense, and needs a couple of different methods to set a global PRNG seed and then work from there.
 I like Pytorch's api better for this, even though MLX seems to be lower level.

 ### Speed